ska-sa/katsdpsigproc/doc/user/autotune.rst

 - The function uses :func:`katsdpsigproc.tune.autotune` to do the actual autotuning.
-It is passed a function to describe how to benchmark a specific set of parameters, and a keyword argument for each parameter to tune (whose names much match the argument names to :func:`!generate`) with a list of values to try.
+It is passed a function to describe how to benchmark a specific set of parameters, and a keyword argument for each parameter to tune (whose names must match the argument names to :func:`!generate`) with a list of values to try.
 The autotuner is not particularly clever: given multiple parameters to tune, it tries all combinations, so if there are many parameters you need to be careful not to cause a combinatorial explosion